 I am a French native.
 I moved to the USA in 1999.
 I was born in Belfort, a town in the North East corner of France, near the Swiss and German border.
 The town was founded in the 12th century, fortified by Vauban in the 17th century.
 Bartholdi (who built the Statue of Liberty) honored the town with a huge sandstone Lion to commemorate the courage of the inhabitants during the war against Prussia in 1870-71.

-**Disclamer: Do not use old eggs, always keep refrigerated and do not keep longer than 24 hrs as it contains raw eggs!**
+**Disclamer: Do not use old eggs.
+Always keep the mousse refrigerated and do not keep longer than 24 hrs as it contains raw eggs!**

-Melt 1cup chocolate chips (I use Ghirardeli’s 60% dark) with 6 tbsp butter in a saucepan (on very low temperature).
+Melt 1 cup chocolate chips (I use Ghirardeli’s 60% dark) with 6 tbsp unsalted butter in a saucepan (on very low temperature).

 Separate 4 (very fresh (just bought)) eggs into 2 bowls.